codeforsanjose/disaster-response-sj/README.md

 `npm i nodemon -g`.
 This restarts the server whenever you make changes to the code.
 5. **Ask for database credentials file** `projectInfoData.js` from project lead on disaster-response-sj Slack channel or click: [https://codeforsanjose.slack.com/archives/C77546YF6/p1555038461000900](https://codeforsanjose.slack.com/archives/C77546YF6/p1555038461000900)
 6. **Move downloaded `projectInfoData.js` into `config`** directory in your disaster-response-sj repo to enable the back end.
+7. **Create .env.local file** in root directory.
+This'll store api keys, follow instructions in the .env file to add variables.

 Issues installing?
 See [Troubleshooting section](#troubleshooting-1).